Wondering How To Grow Tomatoes In Containers?

 Tomatoes are not very picky where you put them.
 As long as it has drainage holes and at least 12 inches deep, you can grow tomatoes.
 For regular containers, put a saucer under your pot to catch the water when it drains.
 You can also place rocks in the saucer to help the water drain.

 Once you have the right container, start by mixing a vegetable-safe fertilizer into your soil and fill your pot about 1/3 full.
 Remove the plant from the peat pot, being careful not to damage the roots.

-A good tip is to soak the soil before removing from the peat pot to make it easier to wiggle out.
+A good tip is to soak the soil before removing it from the peat pot to make it easier to wiggle out.

-Place your tomato plant in the middle of the container and continue to fill with soil up to the little fuzzy hairs on the stem.
+Place your tomato plant in the middle of the container and continue to fill with the potting mix up to the little fuzzy hairs on the stem.
 Make sure to pack the soil down as you go so the plant can’t move around.

-As your plant grows, keep filling the pot with soil, leaving 1 inch of space from the top.
+As your plant grows, keep filling the pot with the mix, leaving 1 inch of space from the top.